Presented to the members of the Buddha Center on Saturday, September 27, 2014.

 - Production, accumulation and transfer of merit (dedication of merit)

 As I have discussed in my talk, “Deconstructing Tantra,” ngondro is a construction, and therefore it can be deconstructed and it can be reconstructed in different cultural and historical contexts.
 For one thing, many traditional ngondro texts are extremely ecclesiastical, developed during a time when monastics were able to spend their entire lives in intensive spiritual culture.
 Those who demand that Westerners practice ngondro in the traditional Tibetan way, reciting in Tibetan and memorizing complex unintuitive symbolic systems are doing a disservice to ngondro, Tibetan Buddhism, and the Dharma Transmission to the West.
-Nevertheless, the study of ngondro can reveal much of real spiritual value.
+Nevertheless, the study of ngondro reveals much of real spiritual value, and its practice can be powerful, if performed with realization.

 1. Anuttarayogatantra is equivalent to Mahayoga in the Dzogchen system.
 The essential practice is realizing the identity of the mind stream (samtana) and a meditational deity (yidam), divided into generation and completion stage yogas.
 Dr. Alex Berzin mentions that success in generation stage yoga is a requirement of becoming a tulku.
 In the Western esoteric system, the practice of Deity Yoga is called the Assumption of God-Forms and is a basic practice.
 In Pali Buddhism, this is equivalent to visualizing oneself as the Buddha, called the “recollection of the Buddha” (Buddhanussati) (Anguttanikaya; see also Sarah Shaw, Buddhist Meditation: An Anthology of Texts from the Pali Canon [London: Routledge, 2006), pp. 113-16).